Article from Grammy.com

-I wrote below about having written my first song 50 years ago.
-But here we are in 2021 and I think everyone is struggling with something.
+I wrote below about having written my first song over 50 years ago.
+But here we are in 2022 and I think everyone is struggling with something.
 Happily, Nashville musicians know how to pull off remote recording sessions, so I put out a new CD/recording called Stand Closer.
-It was released today on Apple Music and iTunes, but if you're a little older, like me, you may still want a CD.
+It was released on Apple Music and iTunes, but if you're a little older, like me, you may still want a CD.
 If you do, let me know!!
 And leave some message about how you like it!!
+Justin Ryan made a music video of it that you can see here:

 Well 1969 was clearly a big year in the world, since I am far from the only one celebrating 50 years about now.
 It was the summer that set the course of my life.
 Meeting Jesus put, as Jeremiah put it, a fire in my bones (Jer.
 20:9) to share my new faith with my friends.
 First, in 1969 being a new Christian in high school in Southern California was definitely NOT cool - and Lord knows, we were all desperate to be cool.
 But history would record that the song I wrote for my friends that summer would be the beginning of a new genre of music.
 Then, ten years later, as Contemporary Christian music (CCM) became cool, I was the first CCM artist to come out of the closet.
 Once again I was, you guessed it, UNcool.
 But the fire in my bones never left...